BranchTaken/Hemlock/doc/design/memory.md

 Incremental compaction of the major heap adds a complication to the card tables.
-Upon transitioning from marking to copy-compaction, the major heap tospace needs an accompanying card table which prevents any major->minor references going unnoticed during the next minor GC.
+Upon transitioning from marking to copy-compaction, the major heap tospace needs an accompanying card table which prevents any major→minor references going unnoticed during the next minor GC.
 Again, the simple-but-slow approach would be to scan the entire major heap tospace, but that would defeat the purpose of incremental copy-compaction.
-Instead, a separate card table is synchronously constructed based on the fromspace's card table to conservatively capture all major->minor references in the major heap tospace.
+Instead, a separate card table is synchronously constructed based on the fromspace's card table to conservatively capture all major→minor references in the major heap tospace.
 The tospace card table is computed in a single pass in conjunction with the relocation table.

-The tospace's card table is conservative in that it may contain spuriously dirty cards due to unreachable fromspace values near reachable fromspace values having contained major->minor references.
+The tospace's card table is conservative in that it may contain spuriously dirty cards due to unreachable fromspace values near reachable fromspace values having contained major→minor references.
 Although unnecessary card dirtying triggers extra work during the next minor GC, no correctness issues arise, nor are any special code paths required.